dhvitOP/dyno-clone/README.md

 I am Wishing That Adamjr Will see this so please star it  [@adamjr](https://github.com/theADAMJR)
 # Notice
-Removed Registering of Slash Commands Because of error
+Removed Registering of Slash Commands Because of error Please Star it People is forking more than starring this Project, starring this project means giving us some motivation to develop good things like this<br>
+Also Check out my new open source Project of Discord bot Maker like botghost.com [Discord-bot-maker](https://github.com/dhvitOP/Discord-Bot-Maker-Like-Botghost.com-TS-Version)
 # Preview
 https://dyno-clone.dhvitop.repl.co
 # Contact Us